Table of Contents

 After you pick the niche for your mailing list, pick a giveaway product that’s tightly tied to that niche.

 While keeping your giveaway in mind, and developing a squeeze page, you need to have a strong focus on your market, and design your offer around an existing problem, need or question.

 To come up with the best giveaway offer possible, you’ll need to thoroughly evaluate and understand your market, along with competing offers so that you’re in a position to offer a relevant, in-demand product that will capture the attention of your target audience.

-Putting it all together, your list building funnel is made up of four essential parts:
+Putting it all together, your list building funnel is made up of five essential parts: